ibm-cloud-docs/CDN/cdn-example-code.md

 {:download: .download}
 {:DomainName: data-hd-keyref="DomainName"}

-# Code examples using the CDN API
+# Code examples that use the CDN API
 {: #code-examples-using-the-cdn-api}

 This document contains example API calls and the resulting output for numerous CDN APIs.